siddhu12980/Redis-based-Job-Queue-System/README.md

-# Redis-based Job Queue System
+# Redis-powered Job Queue with Pub-Sub Notifications

 ## Overview

 This project implements a simple job queue system using Redis, Express.js, and Node.js.
 It consists of a master component that receives and enqueues jobs, and a worker component that processes these jobs.
 The system is designed to handle code execution tasks in Python and JavaScript.
+Additionally, it now includes a pub-sub model for real-time job completion notifications.

 ## Components